ChaseElander/ENGL460-Project/Scenes.md

 # right side

 ## call to dinner 2
 You and Taylor enter the dining room along with a river of other people.
-Fortunately for the guests, placards have been placed on the table to accommodate everyone's seating, so you don't have to worry about finding a table.
-You just need to find your name.
-It is still a little chaotic and the buzzing noise of people scurrying to find their table inundates the room.
+Fortunately for the guests, there are place cards on the tables, so you just need to find your name.
+It's a little chaotic and the buzzing noise of people scurrying to find their table inundates the room.
 Suddenly a loud noise is heard and it scares the whole room.
 You look around and everyone has the same perplexed look on their face.
 Do you go investigate what the [[loud noise was -> loud noise 2]] or do you [[stay in the room -> party split 2]]

 ## Loud noise 2
-Despite Taylor's request for you to please stay, you decide to go investigate because there is no way you are going to just sit around waiting to see what happens.
-You slip out the dining room and immediately an open door catches your eye.
+Despite Taylor's request for you to stay, you decide to go investigate because there is no way you are going to just sit around waiting to see what happens.
+You slip out the dining room, into the hallway and immediately an open door catches your eye.
 You go inside and

 ## Party split 2

-Taylor looks pretty scared and concerned and asks you to stay, so you decide to stay in the room with Taylor.
-Many of the other guests have decided to stay in the room.
+Taylor looks frightened and concerned and asks you to stay, so you stay.
+Many of the other guests have decided to stay in the room as well.
+People start huddling around a man.
+You move towards them and see that it is James.
+He is talking to the crowd.

+James: Everyone please remain calm.
+If we stick together we can figure out what the noise was.
+We should split into three groups.
+We need people to cover the west wing, the north side, and the south side.

+Which group do you join?

 ## 1 Hide

 ## 1 Locked in closet